django15wattnet/15Watt_15Watt/README.md

 # Wsgi
-A slim, fast and comfortable WSGI-Framework for Python 3.x.
+A slim, fast and comfortable WSGI-Framework for Python >= 3.6.
+Testes with 3.10 + 3.12.
 Uses https://github.com/defnull/multipart for handling the multipart/form-data requests instaed of cgi.FieldStorage.

 ## Installation